 In this article:

-- Why Consider A Third-Party Extended Warranty Provider?
+- Benefits Of A Third-Party Extended Warranty Provider

 A Volvo Increased Protection (VIP) Extended Warranty plan is a customizable service contract that covers unexpected expenses after the standard warranty expires.
 As with most extended warranties offered by dealers, the VIP will not cover damages due to accident, theft, fire, natural calamities, negligence, or improper maintenance.